 Achilles allows the Trojans to bury their dead, an act of humanity which provokes the jealous gods to anger.
 So Troy is leveled.
 In the chaos that ensues, Aeneas flees for Italy, praying to God to bless his bold endeavor.

 In every home, and through the market square,

 Till mad Achilles drove them to despair.

-With Hector’s body to his chariot roped,
+With Hector’s corpse behind his chariot roped,

 Three times around the city walls he loped,